mckinsey/vizro/vizro-ai/docs/pages/user_guides/model_config.md

 ### OpenAI models

-- gpt-3.5-turbo-0613
+- gpt-3.5-turbo-0613 (to be deprecated on June 13, 2024)
 - gpt-4-0613
+- gpt-3.5-turbo-1106 (under testing)
+- gpt-4-1106-preview (under testing, not suitable for production use)

 These models provide different levels of performance and cost.
-In general, `gpt-3.5-turbo-0613` is the most cost-effective model, which would be a good starting point for most users. `gpt-4-0613` is more powerful than the other, like it allows for more tokens per request.
+In general, the `gpt-3.5-turbo` collection provides the most cost-effective models, which would be a good starting point for most users. `gpt-4` models are more powerful than `gpt-3` models, e.g. they allow for more tokens per request.
 You can refer to these models' [capabilities](https://platform.openai.com/docs/models/overview) and [pricing](https://openai.com/pricing) for more information.

 We are working on supporting more models and more vendors.
 Please stay tuned!